fridser/finished-foodwaste-project/README.md

 Or if you have used code from a website or other source, include a link to the source.)
 Most code used is taken from the AdressBook project shown in class.

+Method removeAllIngredientsWithName() is from Objects First with Java chapter 5.

 Method used to sort objects:
 https://stackoverflow.com/questions/19471005/sorting-an-arraylist-of-objects-alphabetically